 Produce some premium gated content

 Capture, track, and report on leads using a CRM

-Follow these steps, and 2019 will be the year you turn your website into a lead generation machine.
+Follow these steps, and this will be the year you turn your website into a lead generation machine.

 Digital Marketing Strategist Holly loves communicating with others, sharing information, and building connections.
 With creativity and technical skill, she uses her storytelling talents to communicate effectively with key audiences.
 One of her favourite things is helping clients meet their goals, whether that means increasing online influence, acquiring more leads, or growing a customer base.